CoinLoan (CLT) Price Tops $0.33

-CoinLoan (CLT) traded down 0% against the US dollar during the 24-hour period ending at 12:00 PM ET on November 5th.
-One CoinLoan token can now be bought for $0.33 or 0.00000469 BTC on popular exchanges.
-During the last week, CoinLoan has traded up 0.1% against the US dollar.
-CoinLoan has a total market cap of $642,099.65 and $0.72 worth of CoinLoan was traded on exchanges in the last 24 hours.
+CoinLoan (CLT) traded 0% lower against the dollar during the 24 hour period ending at 18:00 PM ET on November 5th.
+CoinLoan has a market capitalization of $641,974.93 and approximately $0.72 worth of CoinLoan was traded on exchanges in the last 24 hours.
+During the last seven days, CoinLoan has traded up 0% against the dollar.
+One CoinLoan token can now be purchased for approximately $0.33 or 0.00000474 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.